KuchtaVR6/nat_coursework/report.md

 Patryk Kuchta - s2595201
 ## Problem 1

-Specification of the problem chosen:
+Specification of the problem selected:
 I have decided to work on minimising the output of the provided Rastrigin function, where all dimensions are searched within -5.12 to 5.12.

-It is important to note that an inspection of this function on a graph quickly reveals that this function can easily 'trap' any algorithm into a local optimum hence the expectations for the performance of the algorithm cannot be too high in this case.
+It is important to note that an inspection of this function on a graph quickly reveals that this function can easily 'trap' any algorithm into a local optimum.
+Therefore, the expectations for the performance of the algorithm cannot be too high in this case.

 The algorithm I have chosen is the Particle Swarm Optimization algorithm.

-### Question a)

-**Fitness**
+**Fitness Function**

-First I have fixed the difficulty of the problem to 5 dimensions.
+First, I have fixed the difficulty of the problem to five dimensions.
 The cost function is defined as:
 ```python
 def evaluate_fitness(self, solution: np.ndarray) -> float:
     penalties = 0